 Scott holds a BS in Business Management from Metropolitan State College of Denver and an MBA in Operations from Regis University.
-He has spent the past 15 years in Logistics and Supply chain management.
-However, he counts it all for nothing compared to the surpassing greatness of Christ.
-Scott serves in various capacities with Toledo Gospel Rescue Mission as well as Monroe Christian Church.
+After 15 years in Logistics and Supply chain management, Scott left his career to serve Jesus Christ.
 Scott has a passion for feeding the homeless, sharing the word of God, and pugs.

 Merrywhether Farm is a ministry and is subject to Elder Overseers as defined in 1 Timothy 3:1-7.
 Matt Perman summarizes elders and their responsibility as follows: “Elders lead [1 Tim 5:17; Titus 1:7; 1 Peter 5:1–2], teach and preach the Word [1 Timothy 3:2; 2 Timothy 4:2; Titus 1:9], protect the church from false teachers [Acts 20:17, 28–31], exhort and admonish the saints in sound doctrine [1 Timothy 4:13; 2 Timothy 3:13–17; Titus 1:9], visit the sick and pray [James 5:14;Acts 6:4], and judge doctrinal issues [Acts 15:6].
 In biblical terminology, elders shepherd, oversee, lead, and care for the the believers that support this [ministry]”